2016rshah/blog/posts/charity_match_2017.md

 <link href="https://afeld.github.io/emoji-css/emoji.css" rel="stylesheet">

-Like many of you I've earned a bit of money this summer at my internship, and hopefully like many of you I am planning to donate a chunk of it.
-To that end I've selected a list of charities I feel strongly about -- pick from my list of possible charities and I will match every dollar you donate (up to 10% of my summer income)!
+I was fortunate enough to have a paid internship this summer, and I am planning to donate a portion of my salary.
+I’m hoping to encourage people in a similar position to do the same, so I've selected a list of charities I feel strongly about -- pick from my list of possible charities and I will match every dollar you donate (up to 10% of my summer income)!

 Also since I want people to pledge to do something similar to this I am setting aside an additional 5% of my income that I will give to a charity from your list if you decide to make a similar post.
 So if you list your favorite nonprofits and pledge to match my contribution, I will donate part of that 5% to a charity from your list.